AdobeDocs/platform-learn.en/help/tutorial-platform-demo-sc/modules/module3/ex3.md

 activity:
 ---

-# Exercise 3 - Visualize your own real-time customer profile - API
+# 3 - Visualize your own real-time customer profile - API

 In this exercise, you'll use Postman and Adobe I/O to query Adobe Experience Platform's API's to view your own real-time customer profile.